Dita Parlo: Early life and career

 Dita Parlo was born on 4 September 1908 in Stettin, Pomerania, then in the German Empire.
 Sources differ as to whether her birth name was Grethe Gerda Kornstädt or Gerda Olga Justine Kornstädt.
 Her birth year is also sometimes listed as being 1906.

 Parlo made her first film appearance in Homecoming (Heimkehr) in 1928 and quickly became a popular actress in Germany.
 During the 1930s she moved easily between German and French films, achieving success in several films, including, in the span of four years, two that are considered among the greatest in cinema history: L'Atalante (1934) and La Grande Illusion (1937).
-She was deported to Germany as an enemy alien during World War II, but returned to France in 1949 and resumed her career.

 Parlo attempted to establish a career in American films but despite a couple of roles in Hollywood films, was unable to extend her European success.
-In the late 1930s, she was scheduled to appear in the Orson Welles production of Joseph Conrad's Heart of Darkness for RKO Radio Pictures.
-However, that project did not come to pass.
-With the outbreak of World War II, Parlo returned to Germany.
-She appeared in only three films during the last thirty years of her life, making her final film appearance in 1965.
+In the late 1930s, she was scheduled to appear in the Orson Welles production of Joseph Conrad's Heart of Darkness for RKO Radio Pictures, but the project was abandoned.

+She was deported to Germany as an enemy alien during World War II, but returned to France in 1949.
+She made only two films after the war, Justice is Done (1950) and her final screen appearance in La Dame de pique (1965).